10 Photos That Will Make You Book a Trip to Santorini

 sunset OVER the caldera

 Santorini’s caldera is a vast, submerged volcanic crater formed by one of the most powerful eruptions in human history around 1600 BCE, a breathtaking footprint of the island’s eruptive past.
 This cataclysmic event reshaped the Aegean landscape, collapsing the center of the ancient island and creating the dramatic crescent-shaped cliffs that presently define Santorini.
-Today, the caldera’s sheer walls, streaked with layers of red, black, and ochre, rise from the sea like a natural amphitheater, encircling the deep blue waters where the active volcano still simmers beneath the smouldering islets of Nea Kameni.
-The caldera is a stark reminder that Santorini’s story is still being written.
+Today, the caldera’s sheer walls, streaked with layers of red, black, and ochre, rise from the sea like a natural amphitheater, encircling the deep blue waters where the active volcano still simmers beneath the smouldering islets of Nea Kameni; a stark reminder that Santorini’s story is still being written.

 Santorini’s bougainvillea